Skip to main content

 />

-required An widget’s ID can be found on the Installation tab, in the code snippet in the Install Client step.
+required An invitation flow’s ID can be found on the Installation tab, in the code snippet in the Install Client step.

 componentId="aa9ebe43-e565-4299-b2b9-5d01018506ac"